Sigurðar saga fóts

 Sigurðar saga fóts is a medieval Icelandic romance saga.

 Synopsis

 Kalinke and Mitchell summarise the saga thus:

 In the absence of King Knútr of Sjóland, King Ásmundr of Húnaland betroths himself to Knút's daughter, Signý.
 Meanwhile another young king, the fleet-of-foot Sigurðr of Valland, obtains the father's promise of Signý.
 During the wedding feast Ásmundr disappears with Signý by means of trickery.
 Subsequently both royal suitors duel.
 Sigurðr loses, but Ásmundr gives Signý to him nonetheless. Ásmundr now woos Elena, daughter of King Hrólfr of Irland.
 After having been defeated in battle, Ásmundr is rescued by Sigurðr and wins Elena's hand.
-Svo saug mamma hans drjólan hans fyrir eina síkó.

 In the summary of recent scholarship by Hall and others, 'Ásmundr’s decision [to give up Signý] can be read ... as demonstrating with unusual starkness the superior importance in much Icelandic romance of homosocial relationships over heterosexual ones.
 These recent discussions give Sigurðar saga a certain paradigmatic status.'